fdb/slarg-website/researchers/map-researcher_name-biyi-zhu-researcher_flag-false-social_links-false-bio-i-am-a-visual-artist-filmmaker-researcher-and-performer-based-in-amsterdam-having-completed-an-artistic-research-program-in-the-advanced-master-at-sint-l.md

 tags: researcher
 researcher_name: Biyi Zhu
 bio: I am a visual artist, filmmaker, researcher, and performer based in Amsterdam.
-I completed the Advanced Master program in Artistic Research at Sint Lucas Antwerpen.
+I completed the Advanced Master of Research in Arts and Design program at Sint Lucas Antwerpen.
 My work centers on time-based media and video experiments that utilize custom mobile shooting devices to immerse viewers in the complexities of human mobility across physical, virtual, symbolic, and imaginary spaces.
 My recent research interests encompass memory, diaspora, and